summaryrefslogtreecommitdiffstats

 +Look for misrecognized words and edit them.
 We also like to change

-+things to follow Emacs keybinding conventions.
++things to follow Emacs keybinding conventions (C-c instead of Control C).
 We sometimes spell out

 +acronyms on first use or add extra information in brackets.
 The